risingwavelabs/risingwave-docs-legacy/docs/dev/code-java.md

 ## Start RisingWave

-We recommend you set up a local multi-process cluster with Docker Compose.

-For the detailed steps, see [Set up a local cluster with Docker Compose](../install-run-connect.md#step-1-install-and-run-risingwave).
+To learn about how to start RisingWave, see [Install, run and connect to RisingWave](../install-run-connect.md).

 ## Download the PostgreSQL JDBC driver

 Download the correct version of the PostgreSQL JDBC driver from the [PostgreSQL JDBC website](https://jdbc.postgresql.org/) based on the Java version in your environment.
+Ensure the JDBC driver is added to your Java project.

 ## Connect to RisingWave